PaulAndreRada/craneo/README.md

   }
 ]
 ```
-### Important Note
+### Repeating commands
 The response list is read in order, repeating a command [regex formatting and context] will result in a matching of the first command of that type only.
-If there is a need for a command that reads `’Show Gundam Wing’` and a command in a different object that reads `’Show MSG’` then use a read chain with a command of `’show’` then pass it a response list that holds the `Gundam Wing` response object and the `MSG` response object; As shown in the example above.
+If there is a need for a command that reads `’Show Sapce Invaders’` and a command in a different object that reads `’Show Breakout’` then use a read chain with a command of `’show’` then pass it a response list that holds the `spaceInvaders` response and the `breakout` response; As shown in the example above.
 This will match the 'show' command first then re-read the same message in order to match the following command.
 </br></br>

 ## General Docs
 ### Passing down a context
-All responses will get passed a context argument containing the bot's variables and the [your]client's arguments.
+All responses will get passed a context argument containing the bot's variables and [your] client's arguments.
 The `context.bot` object will pass down the contents necessary for the bot to function; Mainly the message content `context.bot.message` and the current response list `context.bot.responseList`.
 The `context.client` object will pass down whatever contents you pass to the bot’s `listen` method.
 ```js
 // Make your own context variables var responseArgs  = {